cert-manager/website/content/docs/reference/api-docs.md

       </td>
       <td>
         <em>(Optional)</em>
-        <p>LastFailureTime is the time as recorded by the Certificate controller of the most recent failure to complete a CertificateRequest for this Certificate resource.
-If set, cert-manager will not re-request another Certificate until 1 hour has elapsed from this time.</p>
+        <p>LastFailureTime is set only if the lastest issuance for this Certificate failed and contains the time of the failure.
+If an issuance has failed, the delay till the next issuance will be calculated using formula time.Hour * 2 ^ (failedIssuanceAttempts - 1).
+If the latest issuance has succeeded this field will be unset.</p>
       </td>
     </tr>
     <tr>